 - Where it is necessary to ensure that the holders of a Child Arrangements Order can look after a child;

 - Where the child needs special care which requires a greater expenditure of resources by reason of illness, disability, emotional or behavioural difficulties or the continuing consequences of neglect - and the child's condition is serious and long-term;

 - Where it is necessary for the Local Authority to make any special arrangements to facilitate the placement by reason of the age or ethnic origin of the child or the desirability of the child being placed with siblings or a child with whom he/she has previously shared a home;

 - Where such support is to meet the recurring costs of travel for visits for the child to members of the birth family/significant others;

-- Where the local authority considers it appropriate to contribute towards expenditure on legal costs, including Court fees (in cases where the residence order is supported by the local authority), or expenditure on accommodating the child (e.g. adaptations to the home, furniture, clothing or transport).
+- Where the Local Authority considers it appropriate to contribute towards expenditure on legal costs, including Court fees (in cases where the Child Arrangements Order is supported by the Local Authority), or expenditure on accommodating the child (e.g. adaptations to the home, furniture, clothing or transport).

-Payments under a residence order may be made in the following ways:
+Payments under a Child Arrangements Order may be made in the following ways:

 Financial support will not generally include the "reward" element which may be payable to foster carers and neither will payments be made so as to provide an income.

 Where regular financial support is considered appropriate, the amount to be paid to will be determined by an assessment of their means.
 This will take account of the carers income and resources (excluding their home), reasonable outgoings and commitments, and the financial needs and resources of the child.
 (N.B.
 Support provided under Criteria (v) to assist with legal costs or expenses associated with the child's introduction to the placement will not be subject to an assessment of means).